Beethoven: A guide to his symphonies

 Still as fresh as ever – a combination of original instruments and conductor Roger Norrington’s energy – this 1980s recording of Beethoven's Sixth Symphony gets to the heart of Beethoven’s titanic creativity.
 Every note, every phrase penetratingly re-thought, it’s like hearing the music for the first time: the bird-calls sound startling, the ‘beginner’ bassoon in the scherzo wonderfully wittily, the storm elemental.

 You can buy this recording of Beethoven's Sixth Symphony as part of a boxset from Amazon

 BEETHOVEN SYMPHONY NO. 7

 Riccardo Chailly achieves the near-impossible with this recording of Beethoven's Seventh Symphony, combining the classicising insights of period-style performers with the tonal richness and expressive gravity of old-school master interpreters such as Otto Klemperer or Carlos Kleiber.
 The rhythms are crisp and vital, the colours gorgeous, the expression intense and broad-ranging, and all is captured in superb recorded sound.

 Decca 478 3496

-SYMPHONY NO. 8
+BEETHOVEN SYMPHONY NO. 8

-Distinguished recordings of the Eighth are not rare, but to seize it in all its aspects turns out to be reserved for peculiar temperaments.
+Distinguished recordings of Beethoven's Eighth Symphony are not rare, but to seize it in all its aspects turns out to be reserved for peculiar temperaments.
 An Eloquence recording from 1970 under Claudio Abbado, paired with a noble account of Bruckner’s First Symphony, is a highly recommended modern-ish recording; but if you can tolerate decent mono sound, then Sir Thomas Beecham (Sony Classical) and Hans Knappertsbusch (Orfeo) are truly Jove-like.